 R (oao) Antonio v The Secretary of State for the Home Department EWHC 3894 (Admin) - The Secretary of State for the Home Department was held to have unlawfully detained the claimant for a period in excess of three years.
-[SSHD appealed and won at the Court of Appeal – currently appealing to UKSC]
+[SSHD appealed and won at the Court of Appeal – currently remitted to High Court/QBD

 AA (Sudan) v The Secretary of State for the Home Department & Anor EWHC 2118 (Admin) - The Secretary of State for the Home Department’s lack of resources did not provide a satisfactory answer to her failure to review the detention of the claimant.
 This case also addressed the timeframe within which the Secretary of State for the Home Department is to consider evidence that is put before her as independent evidence of torture.

 R (oao) Hiri v The Secretary of State for the Home Department EWHC 254 (Admin) - Successful application for Judicial Review of the decision of the Secretary of State for the Home Department to refuse naturalisation on grounds of ‘good character’ pursuant to a criminal conviction, and the underlying policy provisions.

 P & R (DRC) EWHC 3879 (Admin) – Risk on return to DRC - Asylum – Human Rights.

 Lamari v SSHD EWHC 1630 (Admin) – SSHD found to be in Contempt of Court.